braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/message_activity_log_tab.md

 For example, some potential "Block" messages, in addition to the one listed in the preceding table, could be:

-- Unfortunately, messages from xxx.xxx.xxx.xxx weren't sent.
+- Unfortunately, messages from [_IP_ADDRESS_] weren't sent.
 Please contact your Internet Service provider since part of their network is on our block list.
 - Message rejected due to local policy.
 - The message was blocked by the receiver as spam.
-- Service unavailable, Client host xxx.xxx.xxx.xxx blocked using Spamhaus.
+- Service unavailable, Client host [_IP_ADDRESS_] blocked using Spamhaus.

 [1]: {{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/aborting_messages/#aborting-messages
 [2]: {% image_buster /assets/img_archive/message_activity_log.png %}